bzaar/prolog/README.md

  some natural language constructs are naturally left-recursive ("my brother's best mate's birthday party") and any ISO-compliant Prolog is guaranteed to crash with a stack overflow on such input.
 Another round of googling brought me a solution, see the section on "Accommodating left recursion in top-down parsing" in the [Wikipedia article on left recursion](http://en.wikipedia.org/wiki/Left_recursion#Accommodating_left_recursion_in_top-down_parsing).
-OK, the solution is there, that's good.
-How do I use it? [...]
+ See also this nice article: [Adding recursive rules](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse29#x47-670007.2).
+[TODO: finish this.]

-## What makes XProlog different / Main principles
+## What makes XProlog different

+Why another Prolog?
+The (relatively niche) Prolog market is swarming with competing, incompatible implementations.
+Why add another?

+The aim is to build a fully declarative Prolog.
+Why?
+The problem with the ISO Prolog and all compliant implementations is they try to mix both approaches, the 'logical' and the 'imperative' / procedural.
+If our Prolog is fully declarative, then
+*   the order of clauses does not matter;
+*   left recursion can be dealt with at the engine level;
+*   when used as a parser, Prolog is ideal as its solution tree can also be used as the parse tree;  no extra processing, no grammar attributing or 'actions' are required.
+Existing implementations do not seem to provide this functionality of exposing the solution tree.
+*   in path-finding problems (such as the travelling salesman problem) there is no need to store the visited nodes; this again can be handled by the engine;
+*   if the program has no state or side effects, a lot of other optimizations become possible.

+For these reasons, XProlog is intentionally not ISO Prolog compatible and does not use the Warren Abstract Machine.

+## Main principles

+*   Fully declarative and not tied to any particular execution engine.
+    *   No cuts or fails.
+    *   No predicates with side effects (e.g. writeln, assertz).
+    *   Not using the Warren Abstract Machine at the moment.
+The WAM is a rigid execution model inherently incapable of handling left recursion.
+The WAM runtime can be added if/when compatibility with other Prolog implementations is required.
+This will be an additive change rather than a change in the existing execution engine.
+The system is modular and allows easy swapping of one execution engine for another.

-*   Not trying to be a full-fledged programming language.
-It's just a library.
+*   Not trying to be an all-in-one development toolkit with a huge multi-purpose 'standard library'.
+It's just a DLL.
+A small DLL.

-*   Fully declarative: no cuts or fails; leave the procedural aspects to the execution engine.

 *   Use-case driven: every feature is there for a purpose.